Neck Pain & Sleeping Can Be Frustrating And Lead To A Vicious Cycle Of Insomnia & Pain

 Significant neck pain while sleeping, regardless of posture, should be checked out by a health care professional, especially with a fever.
 In general, the way you sleep can contribute, perpetuate or even cause neck pain.
 Having a good mattress is assumed.
 An old mattress can affect the entire spine and diminish the benefits of a good pillow.

-Taking some basic precautions can help.
+Taking some precautions can help.
 Make sure there is no cold draft on your neck and help maintain good posture while you sleep by using ergonomically designed neck pillows.
 Often, functional pillows offer the best spinal positioning in back and side sleeping.

 Does How You Sleep Really Relate To Neck Pain?